You are here

 Aeternis meritis virgo sacrata,

-by eternal merits, holy virgin,
+through eternal merits, sacred virgin,

 Qua lux vera, deus, fulsit in orbem